neomutt/neomutt.github.io/_distro/arch.md

 makepkg -si
 ```

-This will download the latest Neomutt release from GitHub, compile it and
+This will download the latest NeoMutt release from GitHub, compile it and
 install it.

 If you want to customize the options or use unmerged features, edit the